Savrov/action-version-cleaner/README.md

 ## Token generation

-Since this action deletes packages, it requires a token with write and delete permissions.
+Since this action deletes packages, it requires a token with delete permission.
 Follow the steps in official documentation to [create a personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with the following permissions: